 Goal: To reduce the prevalence of blindness and poor vision due to cataracts among the poor and to build the capacity of the local eye-care system.

-The Mercy Vision program addresses surgical and medical eye needs in environments where preventable blindness is widespread.
+The Mercy Ships eye program addresses surgical and medical eye needs in environments where preventable blindness is widespread.
 The primary emphasis of surgical intervention is to reduce blindness as a result of cataracts.

 Non-surgical eye care focuses on allergies, infections, injuries and pain.
 Sunglasses are distributed to protect sensitive eyes after operations, and reading glasses are supplied to visually impaired patients.